 Ken is either being fresh or modest in this photo.
 My gut tells me – fresh.

 Who knows who this is?
 The photo was taken in 1980 with the old Embarcadero Freeway in the background.
-Ken doesn’t know who the statue is or who made it.
-Me neither.
+Ken didn’t know who the statue is or who made it.
+Then he found out:

 Cervantes!
 Don Quixote!
 This is the Miguel de Cervantes Memorial on Tea Garden Drive,